Skip to main content

 Runbook

-Pertinent to Cases: A runbook is a documented set of procedures and instructions that provide predefined instructions to serve as a guiding framework for case investigations.
+(Cases) A documented set of predefined procedures and instructions that serve as a guiding framework for Case investigations.

 S